PoojaVM/master-ontology-app/README.md

         - Change user roles
             - Admin can only assign Editor and Viewer roles
             - Super Admin can assign Admin, Editor, and Viewer roles
+    4. Validations and Error Handling:
+        - Frontend:
+            - Form validations are done as per the DB schema.
+            - Error messages are displayed for invalid inputs.
+            - Users are shown only the routes they have access to.
+        - Backend:
+            - Error messages are displayed for failed operations.
+            - Permission based access is implemented.
+    5. Notifications:
+        - Notifications are displayed for successful and failed operations.
 ### Assumptions:
 1. Concepts
     - Concepts can have multiple parents and children.